 How to: Specify the Local Instance of SQL Server to use for Design-time Validation

-To perform design-time validation, Visual Studio Team System Database Edition requires an instance of Microsoft SQL Server 2005.
-By default, Database Edition uses the local instance of SQL Server 2005.
+To perform design-time validation, Microsoft Visual Studio Team Edition for Database Professionals requires an instance of Microsoft SQL Server 2005.
+By default, Team Edition for Database Professionals uses the local instance of SQL Server 2005.
 You can specify an instance of SQL Server 2005 Developer Edition, Express Edition, or Enterprise Edition (including the Enterprise Evaluation Edition).
 To use the default instance for design-time validation, you leave the instance name blank.

 If you specify an instance of SQL Server 2005 Express Edition, the following features will be unavailable: